1. DISEASE/DISORDER:

 Epidemiology including risk factors and primary prevention

-According to data analyzed from the National Health Interview Survey (NHIS) in 2016 by the CDC, an estimated 20.4% of US adults (approximately 50 million individuals) suffer from chronic pain.4 In addition, market research from the American Academy of Pain Medicine (AAPM) indicate that world-wide this number includes more than 1.5 billion people.5 Long the mainstay of acute & chronic pain management, NSAIDs are known to be associated with gastrointestinal (GI), cardiovascular, and renal toxicities.
-The risk of adverse events varies between individual drugs and patients.
+According to data analyzed from the National Health Interview Survey (NHIS) in 2019 by the CDC, an estimated 20.5% of US adults (approximately 50 million individuals) suffer from chronic pain,4 and some studies suggest worldwide up to 30% of the population live with chronic pain.5 Following initial nonpharmacologic recommendations for pain, NSAIDs are considered to be one of several medications to consider as next line treatment for many conditions that induce pain.3 Despite widespread use and effectiveness, NSAIDs are associated with multiple adverse effects, commonly affecting gastrointestinal (GI), cardiovascular, and renal systems.
+The risk of adverse events varies between individual drugs patients, and is related to multiple factors such as administration route, duration and dose of NSAID usage.
 This variability in response can be ascribed to the individual differences in pharmacodynamic, pharmacokinetic & drug metabolism properties.

 In order to prevent adverse events, general consensus for most conditions is to start at the lowest effective dose and prescribe for the shortest period possible.